knobs-dev/indid-documentation/sdk/adminSdk.md

 ## sendDelegatedTransactions

 A method for sending a batch of delegated transactions, requires CUs.
+If the provider/chainId are not provided at initialization they chaindId be required in this function.
+The webhookData is optional and can be used to specify a webhook to be called upon the transactions success or failure.
 Returns a taskID inside ```ISendDelegatedTransactionsResponse```.

 ```ts